CodeWithDennis/filament-tests/README.md

 ### Page Functionality Tests
 - **HasHeaderActionTest** - Tests that header actions exist
+- **ShowsHeaderActionTest** - Tests that a header action is visible
+- **HidesHeaderActionTest** - Tests that a header action is hidden

 ### Table Column Tests
 - **HasColumnTest** - Tests that the resource has table columns defined